SMSF lending

 The legislation leaves commercial property, often called business real property, outside the scope of the ban.
 An SMSF can still enter a new LRBA to purchase commercial property after the new rules commence around 10 August 2026.

 One of the more common applications of this structure is where business owners arrange for their SMSF to purchase the commercial premises the business operates from.
 The business then leases those premises from the SMSF.
-The arrangement can allow business owners to build an asset inside their superannuation fund rather than paying rent to a third party - but this is a high-level description of a structure that has specific compliance requirements and does not suit every situation.
+The arrangement can allow business owners to build an asset inside their superannuation fund rather than paying rent to a third party, though this is a high-level description of a structure that has specific compliance requirements and does not suit every situation.

 What should you do before and after 10 August?